 </service>

 • After customizing the .xml file, save the file and close the editor.
 Furthermore, if you need more security while accessing Apache services and APIs via Apache Knox, you should configure the SSL/TLS certificate.
 You can also create a new proxy cluster for managing the requests and transactions of Apache Knox.
-For creating proxy clusters and configuring Apache Knox transaction files, you can follow this link.
+For creating proxy clusters and configuring Apache Knox transaction files, you can follow the official documentation.

 Setting up Authorization